 How we will deliver our objectives

 The Adult Learning Strategy will be fundamental in raising the skill levels of the local community and the current Regeneration Strategy will support attraction and growth of better paid jobs in the local economy.
-Over the coming year, we will develop an Inclusive Growth Strategy, replacing the Regeneration Strategy, detailing how we will deliver these objectives.
+Over the coming year, we will develop an Inclusive Growth Strategy, replacing the Regeneration Strategy and an Equalities, Diversity and Inclusion strategy, detailing how we will deliver these objectives.
 These will be supported by our Infrastructure Strategy setting out the changes to the built environment over the next several years.

 Building Homes and Infrastructure

-There is a clear need for more housing, particularly social housing and affordable housing, across the country and London in particular.
+There is a clear need for more housing, particularly social housing and genuinely affordable housing, across the country and London in particular.
 It is important for Harrow to contribute towards this increased housing provision, meeting our own needs and creating capacity for our growing population.
 We will put safety at the forefront of our thoughts, designing out crime: making our living and shopping areas safer and accessible to all.

 To build communities it is essential that the investment in infrastructure such as medical provision, GP practices, police, employment / workspaces, sporting / cultural facilities and the improvement of parks and open spaces takes place at least in pace with any house building in order to enhance the quality of life of our residents.
 As communities grow and new housing is built, we will ensure that these are designed effectively to enable people to access town centres, jobs and other facilities using sustainable travel solutions: building in access to parks and new paths / cycling routes.